ryle's rabbits

 .............

 One can understand Ryle's inclination to think indignation a richer affect than anger, hence one not so readily ascribed to the not-so-behaviourally-and-culturally-well-endowed lowly bunny.
-But it occurs to me, when I put my mind to the task of discerning rabbit affectivity, that I can rather more easily imagine rabbit behaviour that seemed expressive of indignation than I can of anger.
+But it occurs to me, when I put my mind to the intricate task of discerning leporine affectivity, that I can rather more easily imagine rabbity behaviour that at least seemed expressive of indignation than I can of anger.
 I can imagine a rabbit becoming aggressive, for example - perhaps when fighting, but would I really think it angry?
-However, without pretending to any ethological prowess, I can I think imagine something at least akin to a snooty, shunning, rabbit taking offence.
+(Isn't anger essentially about the (right or wrong) perception of injustice - and isn't a concern with justice really rather without the repertoire of thoughts Thumper thinks?)
+However, and without pretending to any ethological prowess, I can, I think, more readily imagine said Thumper taking at least a marked disinterest in another.

 Comments